This is a very well-made and comprehensive all-in-one dashcam. It has the following features:

 There are four buttons below the screen and every setting is made with them, but the entire procedure was extremely easy.
 You won't need instructions, but the user manual can be downloaded from the Transcend website.
 One nice feature is the head-up display that I enabled and of course I enabled the WiFi and linked it to my iPhone Drive Pro app to test it out.

-The suction cup mount is very neat and stable and I mounted the dashcam near my mirror, using the screen display to position it, so that it had a good view of the outside and very importantly, a good view of inside the car, including the driver, from the second camera and even out the rear window.
-Because I don't like wires dangling around my car, I acquired a 2 metre right-angle micro-USB cable and ran it under the roof lining and behind the door pillar trim to the fuse box and connected it via a 12 volt to 5 volt DC converter to the cigarette lighter fuse.
+The suction cup mount is very neat and stable and I mounted the dashcam near my mirror, using my iPhone conneced to the dashcam via WiFi.
+This let me accurately see the video from both cameras on the iPhone screen.
+I ensured that the position of the dashcam was such that it had a good view of the outside and very importantly, a good view of inside the car from the second camera, including the driver and even out the rear window.
+Because I don't like wires dangling around my car, I acquired a 3 metre right-angle microUSB cable and ran it under the roof lining and behind the door pillar trim to the fuse box and connected it via a 12 volt to 5 volt DC converter to the cigarette lighter fuse.

 Once I was satisfied that the dashcam was ready, I drove my car out of my garage and went for a nice long drive.
 The dashcam started up automatically and began to record.
 The GPS took about 5 minutes to come on-line, because it had to load the almanac and ephemeris data from the satellites.
 This should not take anywhere as long, once the dashcam has the satellite data on board on subsequent start-ups.